I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 This is a tool that should stay in your back pocket the entire time you are painting.
 It’s an awesome tool for opening cans, scraping rollers, applying spackle in a pinch when you are stuck on a ladder, stripping old paint globs on trim, pulling nails, and even opening beer bottles.

-The multi-tool that I prefer is the Dewalt 9 in 1.
-It’s reliable and it can do the following Curved scrapers, straight scraper, gauger, screwdriver, roller cleaner, nail puller, can opener, bottle opener, and alloy metal hammer end.
+I prefer the Dewalt 9 in-1 multitool.
+It’s reliable and can do the following: Curved scrapers, straight scrapers, gaugers, screwdrivers, roller cleaners, nail pullers, can openers, bottle openers, and alloy metal hammer ends.

 DROP CLOTHS